-Rebecca Kruth
+Rebecca Hector

-After earning degrees in English and American Studies from Michigan State University, Kruth began her radio career as a newsroom intern at WKAR in East Lansing.
+After earning degrees in English and American Studies from Michigan State University, Hector began her radio career as a newsroom intern at WKAR in East Lansing.
 She completed additional news internships at WBEZ Chicago and KAJX Aspen.

-Kruth first came to Michigan Public in 2014 as a producer for Morning Edition.
+Hector first came to Michigan Public in 2014 as a producer for Morning Edition.
 She served as a general assignment reporter and fill-in host before becoming the station’s full-time Weekend Edition host in 2016.
 She became the All Things Considered host in 2023.

 -